After a thorough history is taken and any pertinent physical examination is provided, the patient will then lie down on the table, face up.

 I feel for restriction.
 I feel for freedom.
 I know the anatomy.
 I respect the inherent wisdom within.
 I may lean into an area to hasten the process, but still the forces are very small.

 The transformative process occurs through active listening.
 At each visit, I treat the whole person.
 To treat only the area of complaint, misses the point.
 To be effective I need to find where the “problem” actually lies.
 The symptoms may be in one location, but the “cause” often lies in another.
-It is for this reason that we describe ourselves as “holistic.”
+It is for this reason that osteopathy is considered “holistic.”

 I know when the treatment is finished because the tissues become quiet.
 There is a sense of smooth fluid continuity.
 The body has stopped fighting itself; it is congruous and resonant, without interference patterns.
 This is the principle of Functional Unity.
 It is the endpoint of each treatment, and the definition of Health.